 Warts are small, harmless growths that appear most frequently on the hands and feet.
 Sometimes they look flat and smooth, other times they have a dome-shaped or cauliflower-like appearance.
-Warts can be surrounded by skin that is either lighter or darker.
+They can be surrounded by skin that is either lighter or darker.
 Learn more about all of our treatments with Affiliated Dermatology.

 There are several different types of warts and their appearance varies depending on their location.
 The location of a wart often characterizes its type: